nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/AddingAndUpdatingData.md

 Let's build out a form for us to be able to add a new Owner.
 Open the DogGo application you created in the previous chapter, go to the Owner controller, and find the `Create` action.
 You might notice...there are two Create methods!
 How can this be?
 Think about interactions we have in real life involving filling out forms.
 Doctors' visits comes to mind...
 When you go to the doctor, you're likely to have 2 interactions with a person behind the counter.
 The first interaction is when you go to the receptionist and ask for a blank form.
 The receptionist gives you the form so you can go back to your chair and fill it out.
 Once you're done, you can go back up to the counter and give that form back so they can process it.
 This is the same sort of interaction end users have with a server.
 Notice the comments above the two `Create` methods--one says GET and the other says POST.
 When a user navigates to the url `/owners/create`, they are making a GET request to that url.
 This is the request that will give the user the html of the empty form.
 When the user clicks a "submit" button, that is going to make a POST request to the same url.

 Go to the `Create` action for the GET request.
 Currently all it does is return a View.
 Since the only thing the server needs to do is hand the user a blank html form, this is actually fine.
 The only thing we have to do is create that html form.
-Right click the "Create" method name and select "Add View".
-Name the view "Create", give it the template of "Create", and the model class Owner
+Make sure the view is using the model class `Owner`.

 ### Building the form